HauntedBees/EdutainmentForBees/README.md

 **smoke.png** is modified from [Smoke Aura](https://opengameart.org/content/smoke-aura) by [Beast](https://opengameart.org/users/beast), which is licensed under the [CC0 Public Domain License](https://creativecommons.org/publicdomain/zero/1.0/).

 **title.png** includes [Egyptian Pyramids](https://commons.wikimedia.org/wiki/File:Henry_A._Bacon_-_%27Egyptian_Pyramids%27,_watercolor_over_graphite,_1897.jpg) by Henry Bacon, which is in the Public Domain in the United States of America.

+**bumby.mp3** is [Flight of the Bumblebee](https://commons.wikimedia.org/wiki/File:Rimsky-Korsakov_-_flight_of_the_bumblebee.oga) by Nikolai Riminsky-Korsakov, performed by The United States Army Band, which is in the Public Domain in the United States of America.

 The font [**Mariana**](https://www.fontspace.com/mariano-mart%C3%ADnez-vila/mariana) by [Mariano Martínez Vila](https://www.fontspace.com/mariano-mart%C3%ADnez-vila) is licensed under the Public Domain.